|

 Photograph Collection, 1936

-4 b x w photo prints and 4 negatives
+4 B/W photo prints and 4 negatives

-SWCPC 756 E 1
+SWCPC 756 E1

-This collection consists of four black and white photographs concerning the dust storm
+This collection consists of four black and white photographs concerning the dust

-collection.
-The South Plains in Texas had some of the worst dust storms during the 1930s
+Williamson personal collection.
+The South Plains in Texas had some of the worst

-known as the Dust Bowl.
-At times it grew so dark that people could barely see a few feet
+dust storms during the 1930s known as the Dust Bowl.
+At times it grew so dark

-in front of them.
-Through improved methods in agriculture such as planting trees in rows
+methods in agriculture such as planting trees in rows and crop rotation farmers

-and crop rotation farmers were able to control to a certain extent the damage wind-blown
+were able to control to a certain extent the damage wind-blown dust can do to

 Willis, Bert P.